Fri.Feb 21, 2025

 Emergency Medicine Journal

-This month’s update is by the Emergency Department of the University Hospital of Heraklion, Crete, Greece.
+This month’s update is by the Emergency Medicine team at the Mater Misericordiae University Hospital.
 We used a multimodal search strategy, drawing on free open-access medical education resources and literature searches.
-We identified the five most interesting and relevant papers (decided by consensus) and highlighted each paper’s main findings, key limitations and clinical bottom line.
+We identified the five most interesting and relevant papers (decided by consensus) and highlighted the main findings, key limitations and clinical bottom line for each paper.

 article thumbnail